holycrap872/ucls-ml-ai/Administration/ai_course_overview.md

 - Programming projects

+## Unit 1 - App Development 1

+#### Objectives:

+- Practice reading and modifying unfamiliar code
+- Use a game library to build a non-trivial interactive program
+- Learn advanced git workflows for collaboration (branching, merging, remotes)
+- Work effectively as a pair or small group on a shared codebase

+#### Essential Questions:

+- How do you approach a codebase you didn't write?
+- What practices keep multiple developers from stepping on each other's work?

+#### Formative Assessments:

+- Programming problem sets
+- In-class group work

+#### Summative Assessments:

+- Programming projects

-## Unit 1 - AI in Society
+## Unit 2 - AI in Society

 #### Texts:

 - *ChatGPT is a Blurry JPEG of the Web,* by Ted Chiang
 - *Ethical Issues in Advanced Artificial Intelligence,* by Nick Bostrom
+- *OpenAI GPT-4 System Card,* by OpenAI
 - *Positive AI Economic Futures,* by the World Economic Forum

 #### Objectives:

-- Understand where data comes from and how it is utilized within the modern world
-- Articulate the value of data in isolation and in aggregate
-- Identify current and potential effects of humans turning over decision making to AI
+- Articulate the tradeoffs involved in turning decision-making over to AI systems
-- Explore datasets that contain pre-existing biases and their effects on society
+- Identify where AI alignment can fail and what the consequences might be
+- Develop and defend a personal position on a contested question about AI
+- Practice using primary sources (system cards, articles) as evidence in argument

 #### Essential Questions:

-- What is the value of data?
+- What is the role of AI in society, and who gets to decide?
-- How can societies best utilize data sources to produce just outcomes?
+- What happens when AI systems pursue goals that diverge from human intent?

 #### Formative Assessments: